 function.

-Note that you can also execute Build and Reload using a keyboard shortcut (Ctrl+Shift+B) as well as configure RStudio to automatically save open source files prior to rebuilding.
+Note that you can also execute Install using a keyboard shortcut (Ctrl+Shift+B) as well as configure RStudio to automatically save open source files prior to rebuilding.

 Custom options for building and checking packages can be specified using Project Options : Build Tools (see Customizing Package Build Options for more details).